 There are many more things you can do on your journey to balanced hormones but this will get you started.
 One of the first things I ask every woman I talk to is “How do you want to feel physically and emotionally?” and “What is most important to you in your life?”

 Almost 100% of the time, women feel their hormonal symptoms hinder every area of their lives in some way or another.
 Do you feel this way?
-If you want to feel and live differently then you should check out my Fix Your Period E-Course.
-You have a choice of two tracks, depending on your symptoms.
+If you want to feel and live differently definitely grab my book Fix Your Period, which contains a full 6-week plan to help you harness your hormones.